Volume 33, Issue 159 (July & August 2025) J Adv Med Biomed Res 2025, 33(159): 328-333 | Back to browse issues page

 2- Department of Biology, College of Science, University of Misan, Maysan, Iraq

-Background and Aims: This study aimed to investigate the relationship between vitamin D deficiency and hormonal (follicle-stimulating hormone [FSH], estradiol, thyroid-stimulating hormone [TSH], triiodothyronine [T3], thyroxine [T4]) and biochemical parameters (insulin resistance, calcium, and C-reactive protein [CRP]) in women with hyperprolactinemia.
+Background & Objective: This study aimed to investigate the relationship between vitamin D deficiency and hormonal (follicle-stimulating hormone [FSH], estradiol, thyroid-stimulating hormone [TSH], triiodothyronine [T3], thyroxine [T4]) and biochemical parameters (insulin resistance, calcium, and C-reactive protein [CRP]) in women with hyperprolactinemia.

 Results: FSH levels increased in the hyperprolactinemia group but were not statistically significant, while estradiol showed a significant increase (P ≤ 0.01).
 TSH and T4 levels were also significantly elevated (P ≤ 0.01), whereas T3 increased significantly (P ≤ 0.05) compared with the control group.
 Insulin resistance (P≤0.05) and CRP (P≤0.01) were significantly higher in the hyperprolactinemic group.
 Serum calcium levels decreased significantly (P ≤ 0.05) compared with the control group.